dlopezb93/DLB.PushNotifications/README.md

 ```
 ### Usage

-To send a Push Notifications only need inject 'IPushNotificationsFacade' interface and use 'SendPushNotificationAsync' method  async.
-In this example I used a DomainEvent with DomainEventHandler, however it can be used in any situation
+To send a Push Notifications only need inject 'IPushNotificationsFacade' interface and use 'SendPushNotificationAsync' method since.
+In this example I used a DomainEvent with DomainEventHandler, however, it can be used in any situation

 ```csharp
 public DomainEventHandler(ILogger<UserNotificationInsertedDomainEventHandler> logger,